manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Compacting_a_table.md

 ### Throttling the IO impact

 Optimization can be a lengthy and I/O-intensive process.
 To minimize the impact, all actual merge work is executed serially in a special background thread, and the `OPTIMIZE` statement simply adds a job to its queue.
-Currently, there is no way to check the table or queue status (though this may be added in the future to the `SHOW TABLE STATUS` and `SHOW STATUS` statements, respectively).
 The optimization thread can be I/O-throttled, and you can control the maximum number of I/Os per second and the maximum I/O size with the [rt_merge_iops](../Server_settings/Searchd.md#rt_merge_iops) and [rt_merge_maxiosize](../Server_settings/Searchd.md#rt_merge_maxiosize) directives, respectively.

 During optimization, the RT table being optimized remains online and available for both searching and updates nearly all the time.
 It is locked for a very brief period when a pair of disk chunks is successfully merged, allowing for the renaming of old and new files and updating the table header.